pavaris/kas/wp-content/plugins/auto-post-thumbnail/readme.txt

-=== Auto Post Thumbnail ===
+=== Auto Featured Image (Auto Post Thumbnail) ===
 Contributors: creativemotion
-Tags: post thumbnail, post thumbnails, featured image, thumbnail, thumbnails Requires at least: 4.2
+Tags: post thumbnails, featured image, elementor, thumbnails, featured image from title Requires at least: 4.2
-Tested up to: 5.2
+Tested up to: 5.4.2
 Requires PHP: 5.4
 Stable tag: trunk
 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Automatically generate the Post Thumbnail (Featured Thumbnail) from the first image in post or any custom post type only if Post Thumbnail is not set manually.
+Automatically generate the Featured Image from the first image in post or any custom post type only if Featured Image is not set manually.
+Featured Image Generation From Title.
+Native image search for Elementor, Gutenberg, Classic Editor.

 == Description ==

-Thousands of people already use the APT plugin (Auto Post Thumbnail).
-This universal and free tool automatically generates and searches for featured images for your posts or pages.
+Automatically generate the Featured Image from the first image in post or any custom post type only if Featured Image is not set manually.
+Featured Image Generation From Title.
+Native image search for Elementor, Gutenberg, Classic Editor.

 CREATE A FEATURED IMAGE IN 5 SECONDS
 1. Generate or remove featured images in one click.
 2. Customize the process – generate or remove featured images from the list of posts or pages.
+3. Native image search for Elementor, Gutenberg, Classic Editor.
-3. Use filters – generate or remove featured images based on the post type, status, category, or the creation date.
+4. Use filters – generate or remove featured images based on the post type, status, category, or the creation date.
+5. Automatically generates an image for each post from the post title and sets it as the featured image.
+NEW!
-4. Search &amp; upload featured images from popular stock platforms instantly.
+6. Search &amp; upload featured images from popular stock platforms instantly.
-5. Native compatibility with Elementor, Gutenberg, Classic Editor.

-APT users save up to 20 minutes per hour on generating content for a website.
+AFI (APT) users save up to 20 minutes per hour on generating content for a website.
 Let’s go through the process of creating a post and see how timesaving APT can be.

 1. Enter a post title.
 2. Add a text.
 3. Search for images with the Creative Commons license.
 Download images from a search page or a stock service.
 4. Upload images.
-Place them within a post in the right order.
+Add them to a post accordingly.
 5. Upload a featured image.
 6. Publish a post.

-It takes 6 steps to create a post.
+It takes six steps to create a post.
-Now imagine that APT turns 3 steps in one!
+Now imagine that APT turns three steps into one!
 Learn how to save up to 30% time for more engaging activities!

 This plugin is a must-have for every WordPress blog.
 Don’t hesitate to install this content maker tool on your website.
 Recommend it to your friends and colleagues; maximize their time and make their websites better!

+New features of AFI automatically generates an image for each post from the post title and sets it as the featured image.
+The image will then be included in your theme wherever the featured image for the post is called for.
+It’s good to have an image in every post and page that you create.
+It helps for things like search engine optimization, social sharing, and just the attractiveness of your website or blog.
+But sometimes it can take longer to find a good image for a particular blog post than to write the post itself.
+And often, quality images are expensive.
+This features of APT simplifies the process of publishing content and saves you money.
+It will automatically create a customized image for each post or page that you write.
+You can select a background image to match the look and feel of your blog, and the plugin will automatically write the title (or other text of your choosing) of a new or updated post or page on top of this background image to create a unique featured image for each post.

-#### APT PRO ####
+#### AFI PRO(APT) ####
 1. Filters to generate or remove featured images based on the post type, status, category, or the creation date
 2. Generate or remove featured images from the list of posts or pages
+3. Featured Image Generation From Title.
+4. Upload your own background images.
+5. Upload your own fonts.
+6. Position the text on the image.
-3. Unlimited search & upload featured images from Google, Unsplash, Pixabay
+7. Unlimited search & upload featured images from Google, Unsplash, Pixabay

 [learn more](https://cm-wp.com/apt/pricing/).

+== What’s Next ==

+If you like this plugin, then consider checking out our other projects:
+[Clearfy](https://clearfy.pro/) - WordPress optimization plugin and disable ultimate tweaker [Robin image optimizer](https://robinoptimizer.com/) - Make your WordPress site blazingly fast and rank higher in search engines.
+[Woody ad snippets](https://woodysnippet.com/) - Save up to 70 hours of routine work on your WordPress website monthly!
+[Social Slider Widget](https://cm-wp.com/instagram-slider-widget/) - Display Instagram feeds in widgets, posts, pages, or anywhere else using shortcodes
+[AntiSpam](https://anti-spam.space/) - Stop spam form submissions on your WordPress

 THANKS TO THE PLUGIN DEVELOPERS
 We’ve used some of the powerful features from the